voltrue2/gracelog/README.md

 #### level

 Log module has 6 log levels.
-If set to false, gracenode will ignored that level.
+If set to false, gracelog will ignored that level.

 Each log level can be configured.